sumeettamta/task-deel-backend/README.md

 # DEEL BACKEND TASK

-💫 Welcome hell o! 🎉
+💫 Welcome hell so! 🎉

 This backend exercise involves building a Node.js/Express.js app that will serve a REST API.
 We imagine you should spend around 3 hours at implement this feature.

 ## Data Models